 An overall sense of family and community is the hallmark of St Philip's boarding.
 Small numbers and great facilities which cater for the individual and the special needs of young people often raised in great isolation, set St Philip's apart from more traditional boarding schools.

 St Philip's College provides accommodation for up to 60 boarders.
 The facilities are co-educational, with girls and boys accommodated in separate boarding houses but sharing common facilities such as dining room, recreation room and recreational facilities on the College grounds.

 Boarding House staff are chosen for their ability to recognise and assist with the special problems and challenges which face young people boarding a long way from home.
 They are also familiar with the special needs of former School of the Air students, and young people who sometimes are more comfortable with adults than with people their own age.

-Families living at the College, including the Headmaster and Deputy Headmaster, and other teaching staff, have a regular and relaxed interaction with the boarders.
+Families living at the College, including the Principal and Deputy Principal, and other teaching staff, have a regular and relaxed interaction with the boarders.